Tour Stirling Castle and Trossachs - a hint of Highland Scotland.

 The Great Hall, now restored, was originally completed in the time of King James IV in 1503.
 Before the Union of Parliaments in 1707, this building had been used as one of the seats of the Scottish Parliament.
 Afterwards this hugely important building in Scotland’s story became first a riding school, then a barracks, until a recent programme of extensive restoration work restored its former grandeur.

-Wait, that’s quite enough information - as I’m beginning to glaze over.
-(These tour suggestions from Edinburgh are only meant to start you off - there are lots of places where you can find out detail.)
-There are other buildings to see and you should certainly allow an hour or so if you’re doing the tour.
+There are other buildings to see and you should certainly allow at least an hour or so if you’re doing the tour.
 If you just want to admire the building from the Esplanade, then look out for the marks of bullets and cannon balls on the walls, many from Bonnie Prince Charlie’s attempt to capture it.
 Stirling Castle is high on the atmosphere of the vanished monarchs of Scotland’s royal court, Scottish politics and the deadly art of war.
 (By the way, just between ourselves, Stirling is Johanna's favourite Scottish castle experience.)

 Sir Walter Scott and the Trossachs